netdata/blog/blog/2022-11-28-speedtest.md

 The download speed and upload speed the speedtest was able to achieve measured in Mbps.
 This is the most obvious measure of ISP performance that all users are aware of - and the easiest to check against what the ISP promised you when you made a contract with them.

 The results below show my Internet speeds are pretty steady with upload speeds of roughly 10% of the download speeds.
-This is still significantly lower than what my ISP claims, so maybe its time I had a chat with them.
+This is still significantly lower than what my ISP claims, so maybe it's time I had a chat with them.

 ![image](https://user-images.githubusercontent.com/24860547/204287954-9392714f-3fb7-469c-8692-289084f0dbfd.png)